aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 the Aiven CLI to delete one of the services constituting the CCR pair.

 :::tip
-Check out how to get started with the Aiven CLI in [Aiven CLI](/docs/tools/cli).
+See how to get started with the Aiven CLI in
+[Aiven CLI](/docs/tools/cli).
 :::